Cambridge Life Drawing with Derek Batty

 What are the secret methods artists use?
 Here is your chance to learn how to do it properly.
 You will be guided by the step by step demonstrations and find support with artist Derek Batty.
 There is a friendly atmosphere and you will be welcomed whether you are a beginner or more experienced artist.

 You can just turn up on Friday night, no need to book and there is a pay-as-you go option.
-We have two great models for you to draw.
+We have varied models for you to draw.
 There are materials for you to use and others to buy, so the only thing to bring is yourself!
 Hope to see you!

 Cost - three options to choose from

-Pay as you go - no need to book: £16 per workshop
+Pay as you go - no need to book: £18 per workshop

-Book of five vouchers - attend five classes out of the next twelve: £68
+Book of five vouchers - attend five classes out of the next twelve: £78

 Full term - sign up for all the classes of the current term.
 Check the current full term fees here.